danielblazevski/scala-distributed-algos/README.md

 ## Leader election using Finagle

-This is an implementation of the hirschberg and Sinclair algorithm for leader election in a ring using [Finagle](https://twitter.github.io/finagle/) for RPCs.
+This is an implementation of the Hirschberg and Sinclair algorithm for leader election in a ring using [Finagle](https://twitter.github.io/finagle/) for RPCs.

 This was done as a hack project and not meant to be used in production anywhere.